 There is not much to see in my opinion.
 You should be done in four or five days tops.

 You should take a walk around the 'riverside' area along the Mekong river.
 Check out the cool restaurants around there.
 Also, I would suggest walking along the Norodom Boulevard, which is one of the most developed areas in the country.
 The Independence Monument is on the way too.
-At the north end of the highway, there's Wat Phnom, an interesting temple with a small garden area. about 7 years ago
+At the north end of the highway, there's Wat Phnom, an interesting temple with a small garden area. over 7 years ago

 There are also several interesting markets to check out -- the usual tourist destinations of the Central Market and Russian Market are fun, but for a more unusual (and hectic) experience try the O'russey market.
 There are some other good bars and restaurants at St. 272 (off 51).
 The Master Suki Soup on top of the Sorya mall has a great view and is fun for a meal.

 You could also try the Nagaworld casino complex or one of the fancy hotel buffets.
 Don't miss some great cheap massages.